hasauino/rrt_exploration/README.md

   - opencv-based frontier detector node.

+Note: This package was written during my master's thesis at the American University of Sharjah.
+My thesis advisor was Dr.[Shayok Mukhopadhyay](https://sites.google.com/site/shayok/Home).

 ## 1. Requirements
 The package has been tested on both ROS Kinetic and ROS Indigo, it should work on other distributions like Jade.
 The following requirements are needed before installing the package: